animo/siera-cli/README.md

 ## Roadmap

 We intend to support multiple versions of the Aries agent.
-See the CLI help `agent-cli --help` for a list of actions we currently support.
+See the CLI help `siera --help` for a list of actions we currently support.

 | Feature                             | Status | Description                                                                     |
 | ----------------------------------- | ------ | ------------------------------------------------------------------------------- |